bertbalcaen/esdi-webdesign-course/03_css.md

 ## Property names

 - Examples: `font-size`, `color`, ...
-- Names are always lowercase.
+- CSS property names are always lowercase.
 - Never contain spaces.
 A `-`, a hyphen is used to separate words, like `font-size`.

 ## Units